lambdasync/lambdasync/README.md

   `npm install lambdasync`

 ## Set up
+To use Lambdasync you will need an AWS Account, and credentials, check out the [official docs on how to get your credentials](http://goo.gl/aMbXsg) before you start.

 Run `lambdasync init` in the root folder of your project.
 It will prompt you for:
 ```
 'profileName', // Name of local aws-cli profile to save to, default lambdasync